Kosrae: Spanish colonization

-German and Japanese rule (1899-1945)
+German and Japanese rule (1899–1945)

-After the Spanish defeat against the United States in the war of 1898, on February the 2nd 1899 Spain sold the Carolinas Islands to Germany for 25 million pesetas (17 million German marks).
-The island came under the control of the Empire of Japan after World War I.
+After the Spanish–American War of 1898, the defeated Spanish sold the Caroline Islands to Germany for 25 million pesetas (17 million German marks).
+The islands subsequently came under the control of the Empire of Japan during World War I.

-Extensive economic improvements took place during the Japanese South Seas Mandate of 1919 to 1947.
+Extensive economic improvements took place during the Japanese South Seas Mandate that lasted from 1919 until 1947.
 The island was practically run by a few missionaries who converted the population; Willard Price, when he visited in the 1930s, reported that the island had no jail, there had been no murders in sixty years, and alcohol and tobacco were unheard of.
 The island was fortified by the Japanese during World War II, but no battles occurred on Kosrae.
-The Japanese garrison commanded by Lieutenant-General Yoshikazu Harada consisted of 3,811 IJA men including a company of tanks and 700 IJA men.
+The Japanese garrison commanded by Lieutenant-General Yoshikazu Harada consisted of 3,811 IJA men including a company of tanks and 700 IJN men.
 Tunnel bunkers that have multiple entrances were dug into the island's interior peaks and most can still be explored today.